docusign/code-examples-python/README.md

 1. In your command-line environment, switch to the folder: `cd <Quickstart folder>` or `cd code-examples-python`
 1. To install dependencies, run: `pip3 install -r requirements.txt`  (or pipenv can be used)
 1. To configure the launcher for [JWT Grant](https://developers.docusign.com/platform/auth/jwt/) authentication, create a copy of the file app/ds_config_sample.py and save the copy as app/ds_config.py.
-   1. Add your API Username.
-On the [Apps and Keys](https://admindemo.docusign.com/authenticate?goTo=apiIntegratorKey) page, under **My Account Information**, copy the **API Username** GUID and save it in ds_config.py as your `ds_impersonated_user_id`.
+   1. Add your User ID.
+On the [Apps and Keys](https://admindemo.docusign.com/authenticate?goTo=apiIntegratorKey) page, under **My Account Information**, copy the **User ID** GUID and save it in ds_config.py as your `ds_impersonated_user_id`.
    1. Add your integration key.
 On the [Apps and Keys](https://admindemo.docusign.com/authenticate?goTo=apiIntegratorKey) page, under **Apps and Integration Keys**, choose the app to use, then select **Actions > Edit**.
 Under **General Info**, copy the **Integration Key** GUID and save it in ds_config.py as your `ds_client_id`.
    1. Generate an RSA key pair, if you don’t already have one.
 Under **Authentication**, select **+ GENERATE RSA**.
 Copy the private key, and save it in a new file named app/private.key.
    1. Add the launcher’s redirect URI.
 Under **Additional settings**, select **+ ADD URI**, and set a redirect URI of http://localhost:5000/ds/callback.
 Select **SAVE**.
    1. Set a name and email address for the signer.
 In ds_config.py, save an email address as `signer_email` and a name as `signer_name`.
 **Note:** Protect your personal information.
-Please make sure that ds_config.py will not be stored in your source code repository.
+Please make sure that your ds_config.py and private.key files will not be stored in your source code repository.
 1. Run the launcher:`python run.py`
    **Note:** You will need to alias the python command to run Python 3 or use `python3 run.py`
 1. Open a browser to http://localhost:5000
 1. On the black navigation bar, select **Login**.
 1. From the picklist, select **JSON Web Token** > **Authenticate with DocuSign**.
 1. When prompted, log in to your DocuSign developer account.
 If this is your first time using the app, select **ACCEPT** at the consent window.
-3. Select your desired code example.
+1. Select your desired code example.

 ## Payments code example